 In addition to checking out the above resource, if you are seeking to employ an associate as part of your practice transition for a future Associate Buy-In or Buy-Out; or, if you are looking to sell your chiropractic practice or pursue some other non-traditional exit strategy, we’d love to help you out.
 Check out our FREE WEBINAR: Sell, Switch or Slow Down: How to Maximize The Value of Your Chiropractic Practice Sale or Transition and Minimize Costly Mistakes

 If you are on the other side of the fence and SEEKING AN ASSOCIATE POSITION or looking for an Ownership opportunity (via Associate Buy-In, Buy-Out, Partnership or Practice Sale), then….you should check out our FREE Practice Match Service where we will match your interests and goals with chiropractic practice owners who are looking for someone like you.
-The Chiropractic Practice Sales & Associate Opportunities registration form will take you 1 minute to complete and did I mention?
-It’s FREE!

 [Finally, At My Attorney’s Pleading Request…A Disclaimer: Thoughts shared here do not constitute legal advice.
 Please consult with an attorney to discuss your legal issue.]